CHILD CARE FINANCIAL ASSISTANCE OPTIONS

 - Universal Pre-Kindergarten (UPK): A free educational program available through the Department of Education for all eligible 4-year-olds.
 Programs are offered as either half day or full day in local elementary schools and community-based organizations.

 - Free Afterschool Program: After school programs available at no cost through the Department of Youth and Community Development to all school-age children, from elementary to high school.
 Programs offer academics, arts and music or sports.

 - Sliding Fee Scale: Fees for this scale are based on income standards set at the program.

-- Fees Negotiable: Programs are willing to negotiate fees on an individual basis based on family’s individual situation.
+- Fees Negotiable: Programs are willing to negotiate fees on an individual basis based on a family’s individual situation.